cloud-ark/kubeplus/Contributing.md

 ## Feature requests:

-File an Issue with following information:
+File an Issue with the following information:

   * Feature description